enklu/enklu.github.io/docs/API/Elements.md

 <br>

-You can create vine objects and add them as children, as long as the vine is valid it will accept any argument.
+You can create vine objects and add them as children.
+As long as the vine is valid, it will accept any argument.
 This example creates a text child that will stick to the middle of the screen.

 ```js